-- Hucklebug encourages direct verbal communication with the program staff as the first step to resolution, in some circumstances a face-to-face conversation may not happen in a timely manner (busy pick up/drop off times, parent/guardian work schedules), in this case a telephone call or SeeSaw message could be an option - 2.
+- 1. Hucklebug encourages direct verbal communication with the program staff as the first step to resolution, in some circumstances a face-to-face conversation may not happen in a timely manner (busy pick up/drop off times, parent/guardian work schedules), in this case a telephone call or a message on our parent/guardian communication app could be an option - 2.
 If a parent/guardian is not comfortable speaking directly to the program staff or a resolution is not reached, the parent/guardian is encouraged to reach out to the Site-Supervisor